rledford/qproc-mongo/README.md

 ### createProcessor(options)

-When `createProcessor()` is called without providing any `options`, a warning message will be shown in the console.
 A processor that is using the default options will always have the `req.qproc.filter` value set to `{}`, so be careful.

 ### Missing or Empty req.query